epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 Specifying product version number
 '''''''''''''''''''''''''''''''''

-On WIN32 only a product version number can be speciﬁed as follows:
+On WIN32 only a product version number can be specified as follows:

    PROD_VERSION += <version>

-This results in “/version:$(PROD_VERSION)” link option.
+This results in "/version:$(PROD_VERSION)" link option.

 Generate version header
 '''''''''''''''''''''''

-A header can be generated which deﬁnes a single string macro with an automatically generated identiﬁer.
+A header can be generated which defines a single string macro with an automatically generated identifier.
 The default is the ISO 8601 formatted time of the build.
 A revision id is used if a supported version control system is present.
 This will typically be used to make an automatically updated source version number visible at runtime (eg. with a stringin